searxng/searxng/docs/admin/installation-apache.rst

     https://httpd.apache.org/docs/current/mod/mod_proxy.html

-This section explains how to set up a SearXNG instance using the HTTP server Apache_.
+This section explains how to set up a Zhensa instance using the HTTP server Apache_.
-If you did use the :ref:`installation scripts` and do not have any special preferences you can install the :ref:`SearXNG site <apache searxng site>` using :ref:`searxng.sh <searxng.sh overview>`:
+If you did use the :ref:`installation scripts` and do not have any special preferences you can install the :ref:`Zhensa site <apache zhensa site>` using :ref:`zhensa.sh <zhensa.sh overview>`:

 .. code:: bash

-   $ sudo -H ./utils/searxng.sh install apache
+   $ sudo -H ./utils/zhensa.sh install apache

 If you have special interests or problems with setting up Apache, the following section might give you some guidance.